xpack/mock-console-ts/website/docs/api/classes/MockConsole.md

 # Class: MockConsole

-The **MockConsole** class implements a
+The **MockConsole** class extends a
 Node.js [Console](https://nodejs.org/docs/latest-v16.x/api/console.html)
-that, instead of passing the messages to an output device, stores them in internal arrays.
+by capturing messages and storing them in internal arrays, rather than sending them to an output device.

 Rationale: During testing, it is essential to verify the output of various commands.
 To achieve this, the console output must be intercepted.